 Amazon offers plenty of children’s e-book options for free or cheap.
 FREE applies to a new service called FreeTimeunlimited.
 And it’s FREE for one month!!

 FreeTimeunlimited gives you access to thousands of children’s books for $4.99 a month (after a free trial month) or $2.99 for Prime members.
 If you want this for multiple children, the cost is $9.99 for up to four kids or $6.99 for Prime members.

 Check out the library of book selections for ages 3 to 5, ages 6 to 8, and ages 9 to 12 by clicking through and scrolling down.

 Alternatively, you’ll notice on some children’s e-books like Tacky the Penguin that the book is included in FreeTimeunlimited.
 In this case, this particular e-book costs the same as the unlimited membership, $4.99.

 One beneficial feature of the FreeTimeunlimited is the parental controls to manage settings, monitor or set time limits, set filters, and more.

 3. Amazon eBooks (+ Narration)

-Of course, instead of a membership, you can just buy and download e-books on Amazon.
+Of course, instead of a membership, you can always buy and download e-books on Amazon.
 These will be downloaded to any device you pick.

-In addition, I want to mention a very cool feature (albeit a bit pricey) about audio narration.
+In addition, I want to mention a very cool feature (albeit, a bit pricey) of audio narration.
 Look closely because some books let you add an Audible book narration to your eBook download.
 This allows your readers to listen while they read…or listen first and then read…or just listen.